JieGroup/GenAI/docs/llm/index.md

     Replace all occurrences of (a, b) in the corpus with c Return modified corpus and V
 ```
-For example,  suppose we have the word "hello".
-The initial vocabulary is {h, e, l, o}.
-The most frequent pair is (l, l).
-The new vocabulary after first merge is {h, e, ll, o}.
+For example, suppose we have the text "hello hello world".
+The initial vocabulary is {h, e, l, o, w, r, d, space}.
+After counting adjacent pairs, we find that both (l,l) and (h,e) appear twice, while other pairs appear once.
+Let's merge the most frequent pair (l,l) first.
+The new vocabulary after first merge is {h, e, ll, o, w, r, d, space}.

 > [**SentencePiece**](https://github.com/google/sentencepiece) is a package that implements subword tokenization.
 It is language-independent and can be used to train LLMs without requiring pre-tokenized text.
 SentencePiece can train models directly from raw, untokenized texts, and support both BPE and unigram language model tokenization methods.